Skip to content

 What the calculator can't see

-Tax wrappers (tax-advantaged savings account tax advantages), employer pension matches (free money that accelerates long-horizon goals), windfalls (inheritance, bonuses), or life events that push you to pause contributions.
+Tax wrappers (tax-advantaged account tax advantages), employer pension matches (a matching contribution that accelerates long-horizon goals), windfalls (inheritance, bonuses), or life events that push you to pause contributions.
 The tool assumes steady monthly contributions at the stated return.
 Real paths are lumpier; the figure is still a useful planning baseline if you treat it as such.

 Example Scenario